Here is everything

 Founding Team Roles — Real Equity

 Founding team members earn 7–15% equity with a 4-year vest and 1-year cliff.
-We are pre-revenue and we say so plainly.
+We are in early revenue stage and we say so plainly.
 The stipend reflects that reality.
 The equity reflects the risk we're asking you to share.

 View Open Roles →